jwonghk/E_commerce/README.md

     🛒 Mock shopping cart entry point

-    📦 Organized with a mockProducts.ts file for easy data extension
+    📦 Organized with a mockProducts.json file for easy data extension

     💡 Component-based UI using React + TypeScript